pokesage/HPAC-Zoetrope-Exhibition/README.md

 # HPAC-Zoetrope-Exhibition
-All project Files for Project
+All project Files for HPAC Zoetrope Exhibition

+Currently on hold due to COVID related issues...

 Note: